mattermost/docs/source/guides/repeatable-processes.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

 Use the Mattermost Playbooks plugin to create and manage pre-built, configurable checklists that define a repeatable process for teams to achieve specific and predictable outcomes.
 Mattermost Playbooks is enabled by default for Mattermost self-hosted and Mattermost Cloud workspaces.
-You can access Playbooks via the product menu in the top-left corner of Mattermost.
+Access Playbooks via the product menu in the top-left corner of Mattermost.

 With playbooks, your development teams can orchestrate prescribed workflows and define, streamline, and document complex, recurring operations.
 Playbooks help you stay in command with integrated communication, collaboration, and status dashboards to manage your entire workflow lifecycle.

 .. include:: ../_static/badges/academy-playbooks.rst
   :start-after: :nosearch:

+Try it yourself!
+Walk through our `Incident Response playbook demonstration <https://mattermost.com/demo/playbooks-incident-response/>`__ to see what you can do with playbooks.

 .. image:: ../images/Playbooks_Hero.png
    :alt: An example of the Mattermost Playbooks screen that includes active run details in the right-hand pane.

-This end user documentation is for anyone who wants guidance on building repeatable processes in Mattermost.

 Learn more
 ----------

+This end user documentation is for anyone who wants guidance on building repeatable processes in Mattermost.

 .. toctree::
    :maxdepth: 1